Our projects follow different Sustainable development goals.

 Coordinator: Terry Smith

 As a whole class or in small teams, students choose a culturally, historically, or geographically significant Landmark anywhere in the world, and research facts about its location.
-Next, they write nine challenging clues referencing the landmark.
-Over a 3-week period, teams try to decipher the clues, interact by questioning the other teams, and submit their final researched answers at the end of the project.
-Interrelated topics: geography/geospatial, history, literacy, math, science, art, and music.
-Competencies: Collaboration, Organization, Critical Thinking, Problem Solving, Technology Skills, and Global Awareness.
+Next, they write nine challenging clues about the landmark.
+Over a 3-week period using email, teams try to decipher the clues, interact by questioning the other teams, and submit their final researched answers at the end of the project.
+Topics that are involved: geography/geospatial, history, literacy, math, science, art, and music.
+Student Competencies: Collaboration, Organization, Critical Thinking, Problem Solving, Technology Skills, and Global Awareness.

 Note!
-The Facebook group is closed, open only for participating teachers.
+The Facebook group is private, open only for participating Landmark teachers, not for students.

 Coordinator: Larissa Tarasevich